 Cervical pillows do a nice job of filling the space between your neck and the mattress, providing the support you need throughout the night, reducing neck pain, and are considered to be among the best pillows for neck problems.

-Pillow height can have a huge impact on your comfort, especially if you usually wake up with neck pain.
+Pillow height can have a huge impact on your comfort, especially if you usually wake up with neck pain3.
 A pillow that’s too high can put you in an uncomfortable position, adding too much pressure and causing pain after only several hours.
 One that’s too low will likely not provide enough support, causing you to wake up with a strained neck, especially if you’re a side sleeper.
 Stomach sleepers need a low-profile pillow, or else they may experience spine misalignment since the pillow would lift their head too high above the shoulders.

 Support is crucial regardless of your preferred sleeping position.
 How much support you’ll get from a pillow depends on its firmness and materials.
 Thinner materials like feathers aren’t supportive as memory foam, for example.
 Stomach sleepers don’t need much support, so they can do with thinner materials, but side and back sleepers need something that offers more support, like memory foam.

 Have you ever woken up with a painful ear?
 Side sleepers experience this issue often when a pillow they sleep on is too firm for them.
-One way to avoid this is by going for a softer pillow that allows more sinkage and better pressure relief.
-However, this is equally important for back and stomach sleepers as well.
+One way to avoid this is by maybe going for a softer pillow that allows more sinkage and better pressure relief.
+However, this may be equally important for back and stomach sleepers as well.
 A good portion of your neck is on the pillow, so you want it to contour the area and prevent pressure from building up regardless of your sleeping position.

 Finding a great ergonomic pillow that can help reduce your chronic neck pain is an efficient way to improve your sleep each night.
 Not only will you enjoy waking up without neck pain, but you will also be likely to sleep better during the night because you won’t be awoken by pain or a throbbing migraine headache.